kinow/autosubmit/docs/source/userguide/run/index.rst

 Then, your experiment will start running jobs belonging to those members only.
 If the experiment was previously running and autosubmit was stopped when some jobs belonging to other members (not the ones from your input) where running, those jobs will be tracked and finished in the new exclusive run.

-Furthermore, if you wish to run a sequence of only members execution; then, instead of running `autosubmit run -rm "member_1"` ... `autosubmit run -rm "member_n"`, you can make a bash file with that sequence and run the bash file.
+Furthermore, if you wish to run a sequence of only members execution; then, instead of running `autosubmit run -rom "member_1"` ... `autosubmit run -rom "member_n"`, you can make a bash file with that sequence and run the bash file.
 Example:

 .. code-block:: bash

     # Add your key to ssh agent ( if encrypted )
     ssh-add ~/.ssh/id_rsa
-    autosubmit run EXPID -rm MEMBER_1
+    autosubmit run EXPID -rom MEMBER_1
-    autosubmit run EXPID -rm MEMBER_2
+    autosubmit run EXPID -rom MEMBER_2
-    autosubmit run EXPID -rm MEMBER_3
+    autosubmit run EXPID -rom MEMBER_3
     ...
-    autosubmit run EXPID -rm MEMBER_N
+    autosubmit run EXPID -rom MEMBER_N

 How to start an experiment at a given time
 ------------------------------------------